YOU ARE ON THE NEW NSE WEBSITE, ACCESS THE OLD WEBSITE ON THE URL www1.nseindia.com . THE OLD WEBSITE SHALL BE DISCONTINUED W.E.F APRIL 1, 2023

 Contract size

-The value of the option contracts on Nifty 50 may not be less than Rs.
-5 lakhs at the time of introduction.
+The value of the option contracts on Nifty 50 index may not be less than Rs.
+15 lakhs at the time of introduction.
 The permitted lot size for futures contracts & options contracts shall be the same for a given underlying or such lot size as may be stipulated by the Exchange from time to time.

 Price steps